MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-user-after-sign-up.md

 ## Sign in after sign-up

 The `Sign in after sign up` is an enhancement functionality of the sign in user flows, which has the effect of automatically signing in after successfully signing up.
-Through an internal short lived token, the SDK provides developers the ability to sign in a user after signing up, without having to supply the username, or to verify the email address through a one-time passcode.
+The SDK provides developers the ability to sign in a user after signing up, without having to supply the username, or to verify the email address through a one-time passcode.

 To sign in a user after successful sign-up use the `signIn(delegate)` method from the new state `SignInAfterSignUpState` returned in the `onSignUpCompleted(newState)`: